-The Department of Economics is committed to diversity in its intellectual approach.
-This dedication is evident in the interdisciplinary research centers housed in the department.
-In addition to engaging in interdisciplinary research and teaching, these research centers hold weekly seminars that bring scholars to campus from a variety of disciplines and backgrounds.
+The Department of Economics is committed to all-inclusive diversity in its intellectual approach.
+This dedication is evident in the interdisciplinary research groups housed with the department.
+In addition to engaging in interdisciplinary research and teaching, these research groups hold weekly seminars that bring scholars to campus from a variety of disciplines and backgrounds.

-The Center for the Study of Public Choice serves as the institutional home for the Public Choice Research Program under the leadership of Alex Tabarrok and James M. Buchanan, emeritus professor and advisory general director.
+The Center for the Study of Public Choice serves as the institutional home for the Public Choice Research Program under the leadership of Alex Tabarrok.
 The center builds on the groundbreaking economic and political science theories for which Buchanan was awarded the Prize in Economic Sciences in Memory of Alfred Nobel.

 The Interdisciplinary Center for Economic Science (ICES) at George Mason University is a research center and laboratory specializing in experimental economics, and affiliated with the Antonin Scalia Law School, School of Business, Department of Economics in the College of Humanities and Social Sciences, and the Mercatus Center.